The APPG on Political and Media Literacy Briefing Series

 This session explores the rise of AI-generated abuse and deepfakes, and how media literacy education can better address consent, ethics, and digital safety.

-Embedding news literacy and civic engagement in primary education
+Embedding news literacy and civic engagement in primary education: Evidence from an effective school-based intervention.

 This session draws on recent research to explore how news and media literacy can be effectively embedded in primary education to support early civic engagement.